dlevsha/nasgrate/README.md

 You can display all migration ID at your database by runinig

 	$ php nasgrate list

-and it will display
+or using web-interface, described above	and it will display

 	Migration list:
 	 - [26.08.2015 19:39:39] 20150826193939_CreateFirstMigration - new
 	 - [26.08.2015 19:30:33] 20150826193033_New_Table_Test - executed

-You see that you have four migrations at your database.
-Migration `20150821112753` is already executed, three others are not.
+You see that you have two migrations at your database.
+Migration `20150821112753` is already executed, `20150826193939_CreateFirstMigration` are not.

 Let's imagine you want to revert `20150821112753_CreateFirstMigration` migration.